 Yes, there are superior shoes available when it comes to the ergonomics for flat feet, however, as long as you opt for the correct size, you will not be disappointed with these.

 And what list of nurses shoes would be complete without a good pair of Crocs?

 What are flat feet?

-This results in the full length of the foot being flat with the ground.
+This results in the full length of the foot are flat with the ground.
 Up to 25% of the population is believed to have flat feet, (having just one foot or both constitutes as having the condition from a medical perspective), so it is definitely very common.

 What causes flat feet?

 Family history and nerve damage are the two main causes of flat feet.
 The first is clear; you have inherited the gene from one or both of your parents and your foot is just shaped that way.

 Nerve damage from an injury or arthritis causes flat-footedness, by changing the tension in the ligaments that line the base of the foot.